biboudis/clashofthelambdas/README.md

 Clash of the Lambdas
 ====================
-Microbenchmarking collection, functional APIs of the VM multiparadigm languages Java 8, Scala, C#, F# on Windows and on Linux.
+We are microbenchmarking functional collection APIs of the VM multiparadigm languages Java 8, Scala, C#, F# on Windows and on Linux.

 The results are discussed in our ICOOOLPS'14 workshop paper: